 The benefits include the reusability and ease for store staff to detach and reattach bottle tags.
 Liquor bottles are protected while still allowing customers to touch, feel and examine the bottles.

 This makes the bottle tag a solid investment, as the total cost of investment goes down significantly.
-The downside of the bottle tag is that they can take up some shelf space.
+The downside of the bottle tag is that it can take up some shelf space.

 A cost-effective method is the use of security labels.
-These labels are applied directly on to the bottle, before the application of a brand label.
+These labels are applied directly to the bottle, before the application of a brand label.
 This is called ‘spotting’, a discrete and effective way to protect your liquor products.
-Applying the security label before the application of a brand label requires the involvement of manufacturers and / or labelers.
+Applying the security label before the application of a brand label requires the involvement of manufacturers and/or labellers.
 This is called ‘Source Tagging’.
 Labels allow for an easy deactivation at the point of sale, using a deactivator that is incorporated into the Point of Sale scanner.

 If any of these elements are not performing well, the effectiveness of an EAS alarm system is significantly lowered, as there is a high risk that there may be no alarms or false alarms.
 Our latest EAS technology innovation solves this problem.
 The Checkout Assisted Shrinkage Antenna is specifically designed for grocery retailers and offers a customer-friendly way to significantly reduce theft by positioning the EAS technology right at the point of sale.

 How loss prevention can improve the employee happiness and customer experience in food retail